cagi23/CV-Rep/CVs/english_cv.md

 **Dates:** 03 September 2018 - Actually<br>
 **Client's Name:** Infocamere<br>
-**Technologies Used:** JBoss EAP 7.1, Java 8, Maven, Ant, J2ee, EJB 3, Oracle, Git<br>
+**Technologies Used:** JBoss EAP 7.1, Java 8, Maven, Ant, J2ee, EJB 3, Oracle, Git, RestEasy<br>
-**My tasks in the Project:** Porting of legacy applications from Java 1.6 and JBoss 5 to Java 1.8 and JBoss EAP 7.1 for the Italian Chamber of Commerce.<br>
+**My tasks in the Project:** Porting of legacy applications from Java 1.6 and JBoss 5 to Java 1.8 and JBoss EAP 7.1 for the Italian Chamber of Commerce.
+Also refactoring some EJB legacy code to RestEasy based web service.<br>

 **Dates:** 01 May 2018 - 31 May 2018<br>
 **Project's Name:** Tech Assessment<br>